ailovejinx/GSOT3D/README.md

 ## :rocket: Download GSOT3D

-Our GSOT3D is now accessible at 🤗[HuggingFace](https://huggingface.co/datasets/Ailovejinx/GSOT3D).
+Our GSOT3D is now accessible at 🤗[HuggingFace](https://huggingface.co/datasets/Ailovejinx/GSOT3D) and [BaiduNetDisk (Fetch Code: gsot)](https://pan.baidu.com/s/1sWttodkYyhL_pxZ53d-QVQ).

-For BaiduNetDisk, please stay tuned
+If you find any issues with the download link, please feel free to open an issue or contact us via `jiaoyifan23@mails.ucas.ac.cn`.

 ## Usage of GSOT3D